 After baking Upside-Down Sausage and Peppers, you will carefully FLIP it out of the pan and serve it upside down for a memorable meal.
 We like to eat it with warmed enchilada sauce poured over the top.

-Three different colors of peppers are added to “hot” pork sausage for added color.
-Although you could use a mix or your own cornbread recipe, our favorite cornbread comes from the back of Lamb’s Stone Ground Corn Meal package.
+Add three different colors of peppers to “hot” pork sausage for added color.
+Although you could use a mix or your cornbread recipe, our favorite cornbread recipe comes from the back of Lamb’s Stone Ground Corn Meal package.
 It’s perfect for this recipe due to the sturdy texture.

 How to assemble Upside-Down Sausage and Pepper Cornbread